arm61/BornAgain-website/content/documentation/scripting/mpl-config/index.md

 ![Matplotlib perceptually uniform sequential color maps](/img/matplotlib_pus_colormaps.png "Perceptually uniform sequential color maps from Matplotlib.")

-Note that this choice of "inferno" is hard-coded, and overrides the "cmap" setting from Matplotlib ressources.
+Note that our choice of "inferno" is hard-coded, and overrides the `cmap` setting from Matplotlib ressources.
 It can however be overridden by a keyword argument, like `cmap='jet'`.